Biodiversity and Ecosystem Resilience

 Impacts of the extinction event.
 Depending on how humans go extinct, environmental systems could also be significantly affected.
 If there is a pandemic that only infects humans, then the extinction event itself would not have much effect on the environment.
 However, for other extinction scenarios, the impacts would be quite large.
 As we've seen in this course, climate change and biodiversity loss harm natural systems at least as much as they harm human systems, with many non-human species going extinct.
 The explosions and atmospheric dust accumulation from nuclear weapon detonation or asteroid or comet impact would affect all species equally, except for those in deep-sea ecosystems that get their energy from hydrothermal vents instead of sunlight.
 While it is unlikely that any one event would end all life on Earth, the event would probably eliminate a significant portion of the species now alive.

 Consequences of Earth without humans.
 Human impact on Earth systems is so large that this era of Earth's history is known as the Anthropocene.
 Without further human influence, ecosystems would evolve in very different directions.
 Ecosystems would not return to exactly how they were before humans.
 If nothing else, the many lingering artifacts of human civilization would prevent this from happening.
 But some return would occur, as would other novel changes.
 Some of these consequences are explored in the book The World Without Us by Alan Weisman.
 To get an overview of the ideas presented there, please view this timeline from The World Without Us.

 Ethical Issues With Human Extinction and Some Concluding Remarks

-Please reread the article Long-Term Sustainability from Module 3.
+Please read the article Long-Term Sustainability.
 What are the ethical issues raised here?
 What are the arguments being made?
 Do you agree or disagree with them?
 What other issues does human extinction raise, both for us as individuals and for society at large?
 How much of a priority should avoiding human extinction be relative to other issues we face?
 And above all, what do you think should be done?